To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Why Won’t My Puppy Eat?

 It can be concerning if your puppy won’t eat.
 If you notice a loss of appetite, it could be anything from stress to sickness.
 As long as your pup has an average energy level, it’s okay if she misses one meal.
-If it turns into multiple meals and your puppy becomes lethargic, you may want to pay a visit to your vet.
+If it turns into multiple meals and your puppy becomes lethargic, you may want to visit your vet.

 When Should Puppies Switch To Adult Food?